Gregg Horner

-Gregg Horner is an American college football coach and former player who has served as the longtime Assistant Head Coach and Defensive Coordinator at Valley City State University (VCSU).
-A member of the Vikings' coaching staff since 1994, Horner is one of the longest-tenured defensive coordinators in the NAIA.
+Gregg Horner is an American college football coach and former player.
+He is the assistant head football coach, defensive coordinator, and linebackers coach for Valley City State University, positions he has held since 1996.
+A member of the Vikings' coaching staff since 1994, Horner is one of the longest-tenured defensive coordinators in the National Association of Intercollegiate Athletics (NAIA).
 He was named the 2012 AFCA NAIA Assistant Coach of the Year, one of the highest national honors for an assistant coach.